Moloko20/gw-extension/README.md

 ## _Foxglove Studio Extension_

-This extension extends the capabilities of the default Map panel.
+The extension solves the problem of visualizing the trajectory of the vehicle with additional features, such as switching layers, interaction with the timeline and speed display.

+This project was implemented as the author's graduate work.

 ## Installation